ARE YOU THINKING OF STAYING AT THE PREMIER INN LEEDS CITY CENTRE?

 What is the check-in time at Premier Inn Leeds City Centre (Whitehall Rd)?

-My room was functional if unexciting and little tired
+My room was comfortable and functional, if a little tired.

 Decorated in tasteful grey and burgundy tones, it had excellent lighting throughout with a combination of downlighters and lamps.